Concrete and In Ground Pergola Post Guide

 Option #1 – Not flared bottom: Works in warm climates where the ground does not freeze.

 Option #2 – Flared bottom: For climates where the ground freezes.
 When the concrete is set below the frost line and flared on the sides this prevents the frozen ground that will be pushing on the sides of the concrete from popping it out of the ground.
 Also the use of concrete form tubes helps this because the smooth surface of the tube will not allow the ground to grab the concrete and pull it up.
 We also recommend if you are putting the pergola posts in ground, that you wrap the bottom part of the post that will be in contact with cement in a peel and stick roofing membrane.
-This can be purchased at your local hardware store.
+These pergola installation accessories can be purchased at your local hardware store.

 If you follow these suggestions, you are sure to have a pergola that will stay put where it was intended to be for the life span of the lumber.
 Take a shortcut and you’re bound to have a pergola that is out of level.
 Frost heave can push posts out of the ground 3″ or more if not installed properly.